LimbedAndHeadedMachine/sr5tools/Core Concepts/Skills.md

 	**Specializations:** Bike, Hovercraft, Remote Operation, Tracked, Wheeled

 ### *Pilot Walker*
+Any vehicle that walks on two or more legs is piloted through this skill.
+Characters may control the walker physically or remotely.
+	**Default:** No
+	**Skill Group:** None
+	**Specializations:** Biped, Multiped, Quadruped, Remote

 ### Pilot Watercraft
 This skill is used to pilot any waterborne vehicle, whether from inside it or by remote control.